Contacts

 Izvestia SOIGSI.
 2024.
 IIS 52 (91).
 P.119-136.

-(A.S.
+Abstract: (A.S.
 Chikobava), the problem of linguistic contacts is always topical.
 Ancient contacts

 are a constant mutual rapprochement, exchange, and mutual enrichment through